biswajitkgp/SKITM-G_IoT_Summer_2025/README.md

 This was our first hands-on step.
 We prepared our ESP32 development boards by flashing them with the MicroPython firmware, making them ready for our own code.

-**A detailed guide for this process is located in `3_ESP32_Setup_and_Firmware/Flashing_Guide.md`**.
+**Detailed guides for the processes is located in `3_ESP32_Setup_and_Firmware/Tutorials.txt`**.

-The guide covers:
+The guides cover:
-1. How to check which USB-to-Serial chip your board has (CP2102 vs. CH340).
-2. Where to download and install the correct drivers.
+1. Downloading and installing the USB to UART drivers.
 3. A step-by-step walkthrough of flashing MicroPython using the Thonny IDE.

 ### 🛠️ Phase 4: Designing a Custom PCB (EasyEDA)